 IORA has pioneered the development of community based REDD+ programs and policies in India.
-Our REDD+ approach ensures efficiency, effectiveness and equity through thorough scientific analysis, extensive stakeholder engagement, community involvement, rigorous trainings and public-private partnerships.
+Our REDD+ approach ensures efficiency and equity through thorough scientific analysis, extensive stakeholder engagement, community involvement, rigorous trainings and public-private partnerships.

 - Developing REDD+ Reference Emission Levels (RELs)